Oskar Smartt

 Oskar Smartt (born 26 October 2005) is a former professional Australian rules footballer who played for the Essendon Football Club in the Australian Football League (AFL).
+He is currently playing for East Fremantle Football Club in the West Australian Football League (WAFL).

 AFL career

 Having played his junior football for Leitchville-Gunbower in the Heathcote District Football League, Smartt played his Under-18 season with his local Talent League club, the Bendigo Pioneers.
 However, he did not get drafted by any AFL clubs in his first draft-eligible year.

 Smartt joined Essendon's reserves team for the 2024 VFL season, while playing his local footy for the Keilor Football Club in the Essendon District Football League (EDFL) when he wasn't selected for the VFL team.
 He played 12 VFL matches for Essendon in 2024, and re-signed with the club for the 2025 VFL season, while moving to the Colac Football Club in the Geelong Football League.